-Matt, as our Digital Marketing Manager, you were able to sit in on a few learning sessions.
+Matt, you were able to sit in on a few learning sessions.
 Did you pick up anything good?

 It seems one of the most common buzzwords – or, I suppose, buzz-acronyms – these days is “AI.”
 No matter what conference you are attending, which webinar you’re listening in on, or what new technology you’re reading about, artificial intelligence (AI) is almost always part of the discussion in some way, shape, or form.

 The recent HERO Conference in Austin, TX, added a lot of confirmation to this observation, as AI often took centerstage at different times and even during discussions of very different parts of the world of pay-per-click (PPC) advertising.
 In full disclosure, I’m including AI’s close cousins machine learning (ML) and deep learning (DL) into a broader AI category that encompasses of the different variations of computer-based intelligence.

 There are volumes to talk about when it comes to AI, ML and DL in the PPC industry, but specifically regarding this HERO Conference, I had one clear takeaway on this subject: Sure, AI should probably be a part of your future PPC strategies moving forward, but AI should not be your entire strategy.